DataforProgress/econ-projects/05_IRA_Climate/_IRA_Climate_Readme.md

 <br /> <br />
 The comments in this program describe the model implementation in greater detail, but after running it the final results will be saved in the **Output** folder.
 In particular:

-- **IRA_Climate_Total_Spending_by_Fiscal_Year_and_Category.dta** contains total expenditures on the climate and energy provisions of the IRA, as reported in Table 1a on pg.
+- **IRA_Climate_Total_Spending_by_Fiscal_Year_and_Category.dta** contains total expenditures authorized by the climate and energy provisions of the IRA, as reported in Table 1a on pg.
 4 and Figure 1a on pg.
 5 of the memo and Table 1b/Figure 1b on pg.
 6;

 - **IRA_Climate_Model_Run_Final_Results_Employment.dta** contains estimates of the average number of direct, indirect, induced, and total jobs created or preserved nationally over the period 2023 to 2032, as reported in Table 2 on pg.
 7;

-- **IRA_Climate_Model_Run_Final_Results_GDP.dta** contains estimates of the ESTIMATES OF THE GDP nationally over the period 2023 to 2032, as reported in Table 3/Figure 2 on pg.
+- **IRA_Climate_Model_Run_Final_Results_GDP.dta** contains estimates of the aggregate effects on U.S. GDP over the period 2023 to 2032, as reported in Table 3/Figure 2 on pg.
 8;

 - **IRA_Climate_Model_Run_Final_Results_by_Sector.dta** contains estimates of the average number of jobs created or preserved by sector over the period 2023 to 2032, as reported in Table 4 on pg.
 9 (top five sectors) and Appendix E on pg.
 17 (all twenty sectors);